Campusoft/knowledge_base/container/docker.md

 -p 8080:80 	Map TCP port 80 in the container to port 8080 on the Docker host

+-P 		Publish all exposed ports to random ports

 Ejemplo
 9000 Puerto Contenedor, al 9000 puerto host, igual para 12201.
 Imagen:   graylog2/allinone